 Bottom line: You can change mid-year, but timing and evidence matter

-Whether you’re a CEO, HR leader, or employee, the rule is the same: a qualifying life event or employer-initiated change is your ticket.
-But with a modern ecosystem like WellthCare, mid-year changes become less about hassle and more about opportunity-because preventive care rewards, pharmacy savings, and retirement building continue regardless of your plan switch.
-Always verify with your benefits team, document your event, and act within your window.
-If your employer uses a Readiness Index, let that data guide your decision.
+For CEOs, HR leaders, and employees alike: a qualifying life event or employer change is your ticket.
+With WellthCare, mid-year changes become less hassle and more opportunity—preventive care rewards, pharmacy savings, and retirement building keep going even if you switch plans.
+Verify with your benefits team, document your event, and act within the window.
+If your employer uses a Readiness Index, let that data guide you.

 Healthcare that pays you back doesn’t stop when your life changes—it accelerates.